opulo-inc/ohai/docs/operations/order-fulfillment/index.md

 ### Additional Guidelines for Packaging

 - Shipments with a pending payment status
+    - Check the **Awaiting Payment** section in ShipStation for any orders in this list
+    	- Mark these orders as **Paid** so they appear in the `Awaiting Shipping` list
+    	- This ensures no paid-but-unmarked order is accidentally left behind
 	- Alert customer service when these orders are ready for shipping , so that the team is given notice when an order with NET## terms has been shipped out
 - Shipment comprised of two or more packages poly-strapped together:
 	- Adhere the shipping label and other documents to the largest package in the shipment